Ayushkumawat/Advanced-Aerial-Drone-Detection-System/README.md

 Instant detection and warning messages provide immediate responses to potential drone threats.

 5. Open-source and Extendable
-Access the open-source codebase for customization and integration into existing security systems.
+You can access the open-source codebase for customization and integration into existing security systems.

 6. Scalable and Cost-effective
 Efficient utilization of resources with a balance of accuracy and performance, resulting in cost savings.